 If you’re working through our WordPress Configuration Tutorials, complete the section below to learn how to integrate your site with various Google tools and applications.

 Configuring WordPress Settings – Integrating WordPress With Google Tools

 Let’s go through some of the integrations you can make between Google and WordPress:

 (Google Search Console)

-Getting your web content indexed quickly and your pages ranking well in Google’s search engine can help drive more traffic to your website and increase sales of your products and services.
-WordPress lets you craft search engine optimized page titles and descriptions and then instruct Google to display your content to visitors in search results exactly the way you want it to appear …
+Getting your web content indexed quickly and your pages ranking well in Google’s search engine can help drive significant traffic to your website and increase sales of your products and services.
+WordPress lets you craft search optimized titles and descriptions and then instruct Google to display your content to visitors in search results exactly the way you want it to appear …

 (Improve WordPress SEO for better results on Google)